Political Science (POLS)

 Transfer: Transfers to both UC/CSU

 An introduction to the analysis of the historical development and contemporary setting of political relations between and among nation-states, trans-national movements, and international organizations.
 Introduces the analytical approaches to the study of world affairs and theories of international conflict and cooperation.
 Explores the variety of governmental and non-governmental entities on the world stage today, their foreign policy goals and interests, and instruments and uses of power.
 Examines contemporary issues confronting the global community and the historical development and uses of international law and organizations.
-C-ID: POLS 140.
-CSU,UC
+C-ID POLS 140.

 Recommended Preparation: ENGL 101.0